KidkArolis/jetpack/README.md

 ## Use jetpack anywhere, anytime

-One of jetpack goals is to help you run any piece of JavaScript in a browser as easily as it it to run node scripts.
+One of jetpack goals is to help you run any piece of JavaScript in a browser as easily as it is to run node scripts.
 Install jetpack globally and point it to any file on your machine.
 This is an alternative to jsfiddle / codepen / codesandbox style of hacking on things.

     $ jetpack ~/Desktop/magic.js